julianxhokaxhiu/LineageOTA/README.md

 # ...
 ```

-> Since https://review.lineageos.org/#/c/191274/ is merged, the property `cm.updater.uri` was renamed to `lineage.updater.uri`.
+> Since https://review.lineageos.org/#/c/191274/ is merged, the property `cm.updater.uri` is renamed to `lineage.updater.uri`.
 Make sure to update your entry.

 ### android_packages_apps_CMUpdater